Samw1s3/group_project1/README.md

 1st group project using apis and fetch

 USER Story
 As A User
-I WANT TO gather information about the weather
+I WANT TO be given ideas about different topics
-SO I CAN plan my meals according
+SO I CAN reduce my chances of having awkward silences in my conversations

 Acceptance Criteria